OSC/ondemand/DEVELOPMENT.md

 you to set a password.
 This is only credentials for web access to the container.

 Pull down this source code and start the container.
-We support podman by setting the environment variable `CONTAINER_RT=podman`.
+We currently only support podman (see #4555), but if you would like it to support docker as well, you can leave a comment on that issue or contribute a change that resolves it.

 ```text
 mkdir -p ~/ondemand